Chinese Festivals

 coordinator@knoxvillechineseculture.org.

-This large celebration, held yearly in February during the Chinese New Year, brings together all the major Chinese Organizations in Knoxville and surrounding areas for an evening of singing, dance, martial arts, and other performances to celebrate the Lunar Festival.
-Please see our web pages for more details on this very special Chinese New Year event !
+This large celebration, held yearly in late January - early February during the Chinese New Year, brings together many local Chinese Organizations for an evening of singing, dance, martial arts, and other performances to celebrate the Lunar Festival.

 UTK International Festival